Bernhard Langer Augusta National Course Guide: Hole 1

-A guide to the first hole at Augusta National, including tips from two-time Masters champion and 32-time Masters competitor Bernhard Langer
+A guide to the first hole at Augusta National, including tips from two-time Masters champion and 35-time Masters competitor Bernhard Langer

 Bernhard Langer Augusta National Course Guide: Hole 1